abhiy13/rating-fetcher/README.md

 - For testing run
   - `python get_rating.py --test`

-## Fetching mechanism for many other websited will be integrated soon.
+## Fetching mechanism for many other websites will be integrated soon.